beatak777/beata-konya-bio/README.md

 ## <a name='Usage'></a>Usage

 Use as a standard portfolio landing page.
-The links will open in new tabs.
-Please do change the details that are currently presented on the site, if decided to use the page.
+The navigation bar seamlessly connects users to the main sections of the page, and it also provides a link to a resume, which opens in a new tab for convenience.
+The image containers on the page are clickable, opening in new tabs to showcase projects or work samples.
+The contact section is interactive, utilizing links for smooth navigation.
+Each image on the page comes with a detailed description, enhancing the user experience.
+Additionally, the page is optimized for mobile browsers, ensuring a responsive and user-friendly display across various devices.
+Feel free to customize the content on the site to best represent your skills and achievements.

 ## <a name='Credits'></a>Credits